MirchM/MMiRoomMVVM/README.md

 # MMiRoomMVVM
-Rooms implementation for Android using Kotlin and JetpackCompose
+Room implementation for Android using Kotlin and JetpackCompose